bebeorca/aldm-internship/README.md

 ## Requirements

+Make sure the following tools are installed:

-* Docker Desktop
+* Docker Desktop / Docker Engine
+* Docker Compose
 * Git

-No additional installation such as PHP, Composer, Node.js, MySQL, or XAMPP is required.
+No need to install PHP, Composer, Node.js, PostgreSQL, or other local dependencies manually.

 ---